11 Great Reasons to Carry a Big, Long Mortgage

 Reasons #8 and #9: Mortgages allow you to invest more money and to invest it more quickly.
 Mortgages allow you to create more wealth than you otherwise would.

 As I mentioned in Reason #6, people get big mortgages on their first home simply because they don’t have a choice.
 You’re excited about buying a house, and even though you don’t have much money, you have a good income — two good incomes, if you’re like many couples.
 Some years later, with a growing family, higher incomes, and newfound equity in the house, you’re ready to move up to a bigger home.

-If you make the bigger down payment, your monthly mortgage would be $1,331, assuming a 7% 30-year mortgage.
-If you make the smaller down payment, your payment will be $2,994 per month.
+If you make the bigger down payment, your monthly mortgage would be $1,146, assuming a 4% 30-year mortgage.

 But the people who are trying to ask you to choose between big monthly payments and small monthly payments are lying to you.
 Yep, they’re tricking you by asking you the wrong question.

 The correct question is not about the amount of money you want to pay monthly, but the amount you want to invest.
 Again, it’s all about wealth creation, not debt elimination.

 $1,146 a month, every month, for the next 30 years?

 Obviously, you’d prefer the strategy that results in a higher profit.
 And Figure 8-5 reveals the answer.
 Regardless of the time period, investing a large amount now produces better results than investing small amounts over long periods.

 Thus, while a low mortgage payment lowers your overall expenses, it also lowers your overall wealth.